Spin dynamics of antiferromagnetically coupled bilayers - the case of Cr_2TeO_6: Introduction

-Recently Zhu et al~\cite{zhu14} have studied the magnetic structure of an interesting class of layered magnetic systems containing Cr$^{3+}$ ($d^3$ configuration - spin 3/2) where the magnetic ions are arranged in bilayers.
-The inter-bilayer coupling is strongly antiferromagnetic due to the presence of Cr$^{3+}$-Cr$^{3+}$ dimers with strong intra-dimer AF couplings.
-The intra-bilayer couplings however can be either AF or ferromagnetic (F) depending on whether the system contains Te or W (also Mo) atom.~\cite{zhu15} In fact the average intra-bilayer exchange can be tuned from one limit to the other in Cr$_2$W$_{1-x}$Te$_x$O$_6$ by changing $x$ from 0 to 1.
+Recently Zhu et al~\cite{zhu14} have studied the magnetic structure of an interesting class of layered magnetic systems containing Cr$_2$XO$_6;$ X=Te, Mo, W where the Cr$^{3+}$ (spin-3/2) magnetic ions are arranged in bilayers.
+The inter-bilayer coupling is strongly antiferromagnetic due to the presence of Cr$^{3+}-$ Cr$^{3+}$ dimers.
+The intra-bilayer couplings however can be either antiferromagnetic (AF) or ferromagnetic (F) depending on whether the system contains Te or W (also Mo) atom.~\cite{zhu15} In fact the average intra-bilayer exchange can be tuned from one limit to the other in Cr$_2$W$_{1-x}$Te$_x$O$_6$ by changing $x$ from 0 to 1.
 Neutron powder diffraction (NPD) measurements have determined the ground state spin structure and the values of the sublattice magnetization.
 The Te compound consists of antiferromagnetic bilayers which are coupled antiferromagnetically (AF-AF).
 In contrast the W and Mo analogs consist of ferromagnetic bilayers coupled antiferromagnetically (F-AF).
-In addition to the magnetic ordering the NPD measurements also give the values of $M_s$.
+In addition to the magnetic ordering the NPD measurements also give the values of sublattice magnetization $M_s$.
 The values of $M_s$ are reduced from their atomic spin value $3.0\mu_B$ for Cr$^{3+}\;(M_s=g\mu_B S)$ assuming $g=2$ and quenched orbital angular momentum.
-This reduction can be due to covalency where the Cr $d$ orbitals hybridize with O $p$ orbitals and due to QSF.~\cite{mahanti91} Electronic structure calculations reveal information about the reduction due to covalency whereas QSF-caused reduction can be calculated using a Heisenberg spin Hamiltonian, which is the major focus of this paper.
+This reduction can be due to covalency where the Cr $d$ orbitals hybridize with O $p$ orbitals and due to QSF.~\cite{mahanti91} Electronic structure calculations reveal information about the reduction due to covalency whereas QSF-caused reduction can be calculated using a quantum Heisenberg spin Hamiltonian, which is one of the issues we address in this paper.